jzheng20/jzheng20.github.io/_pages/about.md

 </a>, where I worked with
 <a href="https://zhouchenlin.github.io/" style="font-weight:600; color:#1a4e8a; text-decoration:none;">
 Prof. Zhouchen Lin
 </a> on topics related to low-rank-based efficient fine-tuning of large models.
+In Summer 2025, I co-founded **GradientX Technologies Inc.**, a startup focused on building the next generation of personalized financial intelligence.